Updated post: June 11th, 2018

 This IFTTT formula will scan your Google Calendar for “Birthday” events, then find your friends on Facebook and automatically send them a happy birthday note on the right day.

 STOP TYPING THINGS TWICE

-Why manually create, type up and and send a new Google Calendar event when you don’t have to?
-If you use Calendly, just turn on “joint calendar events” instead.
+Why manually create, type up and send a new Google Calendar event when you don’t have to?
+If you use Calendly, just turn on “calendar notifications” instead.
 As soon as someone books with you, Calendly will automatically the Google Calendar event for you and send the other person an invite.

 Are you frequently on the road?
 Need to manage lots of travel itineraries?
 Sync your travel plans to your calendar automatically with TripIt.

 64. Sync Google Calendar events to your to-do list app

 There are millions of apps out there to help you manage your to-do list.
 Thankfully, you can use Zapier to integrate your Google Calendar with hundreds of the most popular ones — including Evernote, Asana, Trello, Todoist, Wunderlist and many more.
 Here are some of the most common options.